neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 1. a _classifier_ in which we define the graph of the **signal processing pipeline**.
 Here we can define all sorts of common signal processing operations like FFTs or filters on the biosensor data and either stream it into custom variables, visualise it, or store it in a log file.
    In our example we want to **dynamically measure the user's focus** for which we will use their neural Alpha band activity as a simple proxy - the higher the average Alpha amplitude (compared to the amplitude of the other bands) the higher the user's focus.
 2. a _state machine_ in which you define the **application logic**.
-In our example the state machine will handle the flow from starting the experience over selecting the training duration to adapting the volume based on the current average amplitute on the alpha band.
+In our example the state machine will handle the flow from starting the experience over selecting the training duration to adapting the screen brightness based on the current average amplitute on the alpha band.
 3. the _actual experience_ that your users will interact with.
 This can be an **application using simple widgets available in neuromore Studio** as in this example, a **game built in Unity**, or an **app running on a mobile phone**.

 ## Creating a blank project